 Uttar Pradesh: The government of Uttar Pradesh has ordered that inbound travellers from Kerala and Maharashtra will have to carry a negative RT-PCR report for entering Uttar Pradesh.
 This rule will apply to all persons for entering UP via air, road, or rail routes, including personal vehicles.

-Punjab: For entering Punjab state & Union Territory of Chandigarh No RT-PCR test is required, if one has taken the first dose of the coronavirus vaccine.
-Buy it is compulsory to carry a COVID vaccination certificate.
+Punjab: For entering Punjab state & Union Territory of Chandigarh No RT-PCR test is required, if one has taken both the doses of the coronavirus vaccine.
+But it is compulsory to carry a COVID vaccination certificate.
 If an unvaccinated person is travelling then 48 hrs Rtpcr test needed.

 Rajasthan: For entering the state of Rajasthan the guidelines are – vaccinated passengers (even a single dose of vaccine) need not get COVID-19 tests done upon arrival if 28 days have passed since the vaccination.
 For rest an Rtpcr test is compulsory are domestic guidelines of Rajasthan.